irmen/Pyro4/docs/source/tutorials.rst

 Starting a name server
 ^^^^^^^^^^^^^^^^^^^^^^

+While the use of the Pyro name server is optional, we will use it in this tutorial.
-We will be needing the name server later, and it shows a few basic Pyro concepts, so let us begin by explaining a little about it.
+It also shows a few basic Pyro concepts, so let us begin by explaining a little about it.
 Open a console window and execute the following command to start a name server:

 :command:`python -Wignore -m Pyro4.naming`